 Freelancer Step Eight — Tax Paperwork

-As of the time of this post, any company who pays you over $600 in a year is required to send you a 1099.
+As of the time of this post, any company that pays you over $600 in a year is required to send you a 1099.
 Those are due to you by January 31 each year.
 Some will be late.
 It happens.
 You’ll need these for tax prep.
 Again, it’s important to chat with your tax accountant.
+And don’t opt-out of the self-employment tax; you need it for Social Security and Medicare.

 I use H&R Block Small Business Tax Filing which starts at $85.
 A professional tax preparer reviews my forms before they’re sent to federal and state.
 I’m fine with that.
 You can always hire a CPA or do it yourself.
 It’s up to you.